CHAPTER Rev 2800 EQUALIZATION OF ASSESSMENT FOR EACH TOWN, CITY, AND UNINCORPORATED PLACE WITHIN THE STATE

 d.
 Current use values for a municipality’s equalization ratio; and

-e.
-Compute the municipality’s total equalized evaluation, where applicable.
+e Compute the municipality’s total equalized evaluation, where applicable.

 Rev 2803.04 Revised Ratio Studies.